josiest/songwriting/songs/Spanaway/lyrics.md

 ### Verse I

-Now I find myself upon the end
+So I find myself upon the end
 Of the road I've been on
-Here I thought I'd settled down
-After drifting for so long
+And what a foolish thought that I
+Could settle after long

 But rent is due and I'm still looking
 For another job
 For the one I couldn't keep
 Would have been the death of me

 ### Pre-Chorus I

-~I look around and all I see
+~I look around and
-~Are strangers to me, Oh how I know
+~All I see are strangers to me
-~That there's nothing left here
+There's nothing left here
-~For me anymore
+For me anymore and I know

-But I know that the answer's
+That the answer's been
-Been Sitting in front of me
+~Sitting in front of me all along
-All along

-And I can't keep ignoring
+And I can't keep ignoring the
-The eventuality
-Of going home
+Eventuality of going home

 ### Chorus I